Camping Essentials for Your Dog

 • Spray bottles and Crate Fans: Both of these tools provide additional ways to keep your pup cool during the dog days of summer.

 • Life Jacket: “I tell people to always have a life jacket for when your dog wants to explore any body of water.”
 Make sure that the life jacket is fitted to your dog.
 Just like humans, it’s not a one-size-fits all sort of thing.
 “You just never know: There might be sharp rocks at the bottom or the water may be too deep.”
-It’s piece of mind whether your dog is hanging out in your canoe or taking a dip to cool off.
+It’s peace of mind whether your dog is hanging out in your canoe or taking a dip to cool off.

-For more information about Heights Canine, visit heightscanine.com.
+For more information visit lakeeriedogs.com.